AdamZieman/RemoteFileCopy/README.md

 ## Dependencies
 - Windows OS: Designed for Windows systems with standard directory structures.
-- The `xcopy` command must be available on the system.
+- The `robocopy` command and the `xcopy` command must be available on the system.

 ## Troubleshooting
 - **Device Not Found:** Ensure both devices are powered on, connected to the network, and their names are entered correctly.
 - **Profile Not Found:** Verify the employee ID matches the user profile directory on both devices.
-- **Exclusion Issues:** Confirm the `remoteFileCopy_excludeFiles.txt` file is in the correct location and properly formatted.

 ## Notes
 - This script is intended for enterprise use and assumes an Active Directory environment with consistent device and user profile naming conventions.
-- It is recommended to test the script in a controlled environment before deploying it broadly.